alisaifee/flask-limiter/doc/source/index.rst

-Rate limit exeeded responses
+Rate limit exceeded responses
 ----------------------------
-The default configuration results in an ``abort(429)`` being called everytime a ratelimit is exceeded for a particular route.
+The default configuration results in an ``abort(429)`` being called every time a rate limit is exceeded for a particular route.
 The exceeded limit is added to the response and results in an response body that looks something like::

     <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 3.2 Final//EN">